 It is very similar to the cable standing row

 but uses a T-bar/landmine set-up.

-Because of the line of pull you will hit not only the upper but also the middle fibers of the traps, which will not only give you traps “height” but also “thickness”.
+Because of the line of pull, you will hit not only the upper but also the middle fibres of the traps, which will not only give you traps “height” but also “thickness”.
 This will not only give you a much thicker torso but will also give you better leverage when bench pressing and will help the rhomboids to keep the upper back tight when pressing.

 It is a pretty straight-forward forward movement.
 Using the landmine/T-bar set-up, and ideally a parallel/neutral grip set-up you stand up upright and you row the weight up, initiating the movement with a shrug.
 It’s not a pure shrug because, just like with the standing cable row and the Kirk row, you are pulling with your arm (bending at the elbow joint).
 That actually facilitates a more important trap contraction.